Nevanlinna–Pick interpolation: The Nevanlinna–Pick theorem

 all the $z_i$'s are the same).

-Generalisation
+Generalization

 The generalization of the Nevanlinna–Pick theorem became an area of active research in operator theory following the work of Donald Sarason on the Sarason interpolation theorem.
 Sarason gave a new proof of the Nevanlinna–Pick theorem using Hilbert space methods in terms of operator contractions.
 Other approaches were developed in the work of L. de Branges, and B. Sz.-Nagy and C. Foias.